dcmvdbekerom/pypdfplot/README.rst

 Unpacking files
 ===============

-A PyPDF file that has files embedded must always be unpacked at the beginning of the script (see `Packing2`_), so unpacking files is just a matter of *not removing the files* after they have been extracted.
+A PyPDF file that has files embedded must always be unpacked at the beginning of the script (see `Packing files`_), so unpacking files is just a matter of *not removing the files* after they have been extracted.

 This is done by simply passing the keyword argument ``cleanup`` = ``False``.